-In preparing its Draft Rule Change Report, the Rule Change Panel must assess the Rule Change Proposal in light of clauses 2.4.2 and 2.4.3 of the Market Rules.
+In preparing its Final Rule Change Report, the Rule Change Panel must assess the Rule Change Proposal in light of clauses 2.4.2 and 2.4.3 of the Market Rules.

 Clause 2.4.2 of the Market Rules states that the Rule Change Panel "must not make Amending Rules unless it is satisfied that the Market Rules, as proposed to be amended or replaced, are consistent with the Wholesale Market Objectives".
-Additionally, clause 2.4.3 of the Market Rules states that, when deciding whether to make Amending Rules, the Rule Change Panel must have regard to:
+Additionally, clause 2.4.3 states that, when deciding whether to make Amending Rules, the Rule Change Panel must have regard to:

-- any applicable statement of policy principles the Minister has issued to the Rule Change Panel under clause 2.5.2 of the Market Rules; - the practicality and cost of implementing the proposal; - the views expressed in submissions and by the MAC; and - any technical studies that the Rule Change Panel considers necessary to assist in assessing the Rule Change Proposal.
+- any applicable statement of policy principles the Minister has issued to the Rule Change Panel under clause 2.5.2; - the practicality and cost of implementing the proposal; - the views expressed in submissions and by the MAC; and - any technical studies that the Rule Change Panel considers necessary to assist in assessing the Rule Change Proposal.

-When making its draft decision, the Rule Change Panel has had regard to each of the matters identified in clauses 2.4.2 and 2.4.3 of the Market Rules as follows:
+In making its final decision, the Rule Change Panel has had regard to each of the matters set out in clauses 2.4.2 and 2.4.3 as follows:

-- the Rule Change Panel's assessment of the Rule Change Proposal against the Wholesale Market Objectives is available in section 6.4 of this report; - the Rule Change Panel notes that there has not been any applicable statement of policy principles from the Minister in respect of this Rule Change Proposal; - the Rule Change Panel's assessment of the practicality and cost of implementing the Rule Change Proposal is available in section 6.6 of this report; - a summary of the views expressed in submissions and by the MAC is available in section 5 of this report.
-The Rule Change Panel's response to these views is available in section 6 and Appendix A of this report; and - the Rule Change Panel does not believe a technical study in respect of this Rule Change Proposal is required and therefore has not commissioned one.
+- the Rule Change Panel's assessment of the Rule Change Proposal against the Wholesale Market Objectives is available in section 7.4 of this report; - the Rule Change Panel notes that there has not been any applicable statement of policy principles from the Minister in respect of this Rule Change Proposal; - the Rule Change Panel's assessment of the practicality and cost of implementing the Rule Change Proposal is available in section 7.6 of this report; - a summary of the views expressed in submissions and by the MAC is available in section 4 of this report.
+The Rule Change Panel's responses to the submissions is available in section 5.3 and Appendix A of the Draft Rule Change Report, and section 4.5 and Appendix A of this report; and

+• the Rule Change Panel does not believe a technical study in respect of this Rule Change Proposal is required and therefore has not commissioned one.